mnbnkr/duelyst.gg-improvements/card-text/edited-converted/keywords_&_tooltips_converted.md

           Walls cannot move.
 If a Wall is dispelled it will dissapear.

 keyword:  **Zeal**
-          Extra effect active while this minion is close to it's General.
+          Extra effect active while this minion is close to its General.

 tooltip:  **Awesome Abyssal Scar**
-          Summon 4⚔️/4❤️ Fiends on every friendly Shadow Creep.
+          Summon 4⚔️/4❤️ Fiends on every allied Shadow Creep.

 tooltip:  **Awesome Malice**
           Summon as many 4⚔️/4❤️ Husks as the attack of your sacrifice.